Accelerating CMC Workshop

 - Health Canada, Canada

-Mr. Hamel spent his last 20 years working with the Biologic and Radiopharmaceutical Drugs Directorate (BRDD), where he is currently Division Manager of the Radiopharmaceuticals and Monoclonal Antibodies (Inflammation) Division.
-During his career with BRDD, Mr. Hamel was involved with reviewing the CMC information pertaining to CTAs, NDSs and Post-Marketing changes associated with Biotherapeutics and represented Health Canada on the WHO drafting group in charge of developing the WHO Guidelines on procedures and data requirements for changes to approved biotherapeutic products.
+Mr. Hamel spent his last 23 years working with the Biologic and Radiopharmaceutical Drugs Directorate (BRDD) at Health Canada as Senior Evaluator and Division Manager.
+He is currently Associate Director with BRDD.
+Mr. Hamel was involved with reviewing the CMC information pertaining to CTAs, NDSs and Post-Marketing changes associated with Biotherapeutics and represented Health Canada on the WHO drafting group in charge of developing the WHO Guidelines on procedures and data requirements for changes to approved biotherapeutic products.
 Mr. Hamel is also a member of the ICH M4Q EWG and ICH Q12 IWG and leads its implementation in Canada.
+He is pleased to share his experience with the ICH Q12 pilot program in Canada.

 Marie Valentin, PharmD